Photinia Red Robin Options Explained

 Standard has around 180-200cm clear stem and (HS) = Half Standard around 80-100cm clear stem.

-Photinia Red Robin
+Standard And Half Standard Photinia Red Robin Trees

-Photinia Red Robin Hedging
+Planting Photinia Red Robin

 You either want the branches to knit together or you don't e.g. hedging/screening v's specimen/ornamental trees.
 It is not a good idea to have branch tips being moved in strong winds and causing damage to other young growth nearby.
 So if planting them as ornamental stand-alone trees, plant 5m or more apart or prune to keep them separate.

-Growing Photina Red Robin In Containers
+Growing Photinia Red Robin In A Container

 The considerations that guide pot sizes are water, nutrition, drainage, wind and mobility with a general rule of thumb of bigger is better.
 Ask two different experts on pot sizes and get four different opinions.
 The size that is best for you depends on what you want to achieve.
 The best we can offer is a mature Red Robin at around 4m tall will likely need around 150 litres which is more than one person can lift on their own.
 If you live in a windy area, you will need a larger container or need to use alternative measures to keep it from blowing over such as weighting the pot, tying the pot or tree down, using sheltered areas or even partially burying it.

-Photinia Red Robin Leaf Spot (dark brown spots on leaves)
+Photinia Red Robin Leaf Spot (Dark Brown Spots On Leaves)

 Leaf spot for Red Robin is not something to panic about and is caused by wet and warm weather.
 While the plant is younger and getting established it may be more prone to leaf spot and as it matures, the resistance to leaf spot increases.
 Once you have leaf spot the only action is preventative.
 Remove the affected leaves although they will probably fall themselves in Spring, collect and burn or dispose of appropriately.
 A heavy leaf loss can be normal.
 If the plant becomes thinner in the centre, consider pruning to promote new growth.